Diversity & inclusion

 We apply strategies that help their talent to be increased and their experience, knowledge, and ideas to be shared in order to stimulate cooperative behaviour and improve our performance.

-In 2011, in order to further develop and spread an inclusive policy, Susanna Zucchelli, Water Manager, was appointed Diversity Manager, with the goal of facilitating the implementation of a company policy on equal opportunities and the enhancement of diversity.
+In 2011, in order to further develop and spread an inclusive policy, the Diversity Manager was appointed with the goal of facilitating the implementation of a company policy on equal opportunities and the enhancement of diversity.

 The Diversity Manager relies on the support of a complementary working group that involves all the company’s organisational areas, to develop projects alongside the relevant management and simplify and streamline applications.